ssilverman/QNEthernet/README.md

    returns a `bool` (i.e. not that `EthernetLinkStatus` enum).
 6. Most other things should be the same.

+## A survey of how connections (aka `EthernetClient`) work

+Hopefully this disambiguates some details about what each function does:
+1. `connected()`: Returns whether connected OR data is still available (or both).
+2. `operator bool`: Returns whether connected (at least in _QNEthernet_).
+3. `available()`: Returns the amount of data available, whether the connection is closed or not.
+4. `read`: Reads data if there's data available, whether the connection's closed or not.

+Connections will be closed automatically if the client shuts down a connection, and _QNEthernet_ will properly handle the state such that the API behaves as expected.
+In addition, if a client closes a connection, any buffered data will still be available via the client API.
+If it were up to me, I'd have swapped the meaning of `operator bool()` and `connected()`, but see the above list as a guide.

+Some options:

+1. Keep checking `connected()` (or `operator bool()`) and `available()`/`read` to keep reading data.
+The data will run out when the connection is closed and after all the buffers are empty.
+The calls to `connected()` (or `operator bool()`) will indicate connection status (plus data available in the case of `connected()` or just connection state in the case of `operator bool()`).
+2. Same as the above, but without one of the two connection-status calls (`connected()` or `operator bool()`).
+The data will just run out after connection-closed and after the buffers are empty.

 ## mDNS services

 It's possible to register mDNS services.
 Some notes: